 3. The Park Rotterdam

 The park by Euromast is really just called “The Park”.
 You can play mini golf there, barbecue or have a picnic.
 If you're feeling a bit lazy, lunch at one of the bistro's is an option too.
 I had a lovely grilled sandwich at Parqiet.

 Aside from those things, this is mostly a park where you can stretch your legs on a walk or chill with a book on the grass.

 How to get there

-You can easily each the park using tram line 7 or 8 and getting off at stop Kievitslaan or stop Euromast.
+You can easily reach the park using tram line 7 or 8 and getting off at stop Kievitslaan or stop Euromast.

 4. Dakpark Rotterdam

-Those visitors kan enjoy a meal at the park’s wok restaurant, work on their physique by running up and down the large water staircase, have a barbecue or take a look in one of the park’s different gardens.
-They might even come across one of the sheep that serve as natural lawn mowers.
+Those visitors can enjoy a meal at the park's wok restaurant, work on their physique by running up and down the large water staircase, have a barbecue or take a look in one of the park's different gardens.
+They might even come across one of the sheep that serve as natural lawnmowers.

 Good to know

 At the moment, dogs aren't allowed at the Dakpark.
 There are plans to develop some dog areas in the future, but those are still vague.